 Up until 2010 we hadn't made much information about the Cortex Command setting public.
-There had been a lot of ideas popping up (and down) throughout the years, but the existing documents looked like... amoebas floating around in a primeval soup.
+There had been a lot of ideas popping up (and down) throughout the years, but the existing documents were amoeba-like floating around in a primeval soup.
 It was time for something to finally take shape and crawl up on land.
-Keep in mind that this document is still evolving and haven't gained all of its limbs and vital organs yet.
+But it got stuck halfway and never sprouted legs because I'm a lazy git.It's now 2022 and I'm making some kind of effort here.

-The intro slides felt like sloppy work from my part, so I want to go back and touch up some of the images, considering things like proportions and style consistency.
+The intro slides felt like sloppy work, so I want to go back and touch up some of slides, considering things like proportions and style consistency.
 I also want to write a longer flavor text about each slide, just for this page.
-This section should also give the reader an introduction to the CC setting and the whole disembodied brain concept.
-Currently, the image below is the only one that I've touched:

 [early-mid space exploration year].
 Dignitaries of the Sirius Alliance meet on the doomed planet Cursa 2c to conclude trade negotiations with a Wumpus hunt.
 It's believed that the impressive hexagonal network of catacombs and wildlife were left behind by the Priorus - a species which was active colonizing planets in the region some 8000 years ago, before withdrawing to an unknown location. *